 The 2020 Olympic Finals

 The games will be held in Tokyo, Japan for the second time ever, with their first being in 1964.
 The competition will begin on the 24th of July 2020 and ends on the 9th of August.
 There are 206 nations competing in 33 types of sports.
+For more useful guides, see the articles below or visit our home page.

 What is the age limit for Olympic soccer?
 There is no limit to the age of the women’s teams.
 The men’s teams are only allowed to have 3 players on their roster over the age of 23.